Ali-Asgharpour/OnlineContinualLearning/README.md

 # OnlineContinualLearning
-This repository contains codes written for an SLR project and automates some tasks.This project is about continuous online learning.
+This repository contains codes written for an SLR project and automates some tasks.This project is about OnlineContinualLearning.

 Tools Tools for:
 1. Specifying the citation and editing it